xtpclark/updater/utilities/AutoUpdate/README.md

-1] You must use the version of xTuple Updater that allows the headless flag to be utilized 2] Each target system must have the metric headlessUpdate set to true (t) 3] Modify the script to identify the Updater binary location (UPDATERLOCATION) 4] Place the package .gz files to update into the folder (You can specify an alternate folder) 5] Create a file with the systems to update in the format hostname:port/database.
+1] You must use the version of xTuple Updater that allows the headless flag to be utilized 2] Each target system must have the metric headlessUpdate set to true (t) 3] Modify the script to identify the Updater binary location (UPDATERLOCATION) 4] Place the package .gz files to update into the folder (You can specify an alternate folder).
+If packages must be loaded in a particular order then create a packagelist.txt file and list the full name of packages that you want to update in the correct sequence.
+5] Create a file with the systems to update in the format hostname:port/database.
 One system per line.
 If you specify a package file location, this server list must be in the same location
 6] Call the xtuple_autoupdater script with the appropriate parameters